Video shows moment David Ortiz is shot in the Dominican Republic

 Retired Boston Red Sox slugger David Ortiz crumpled to the ground after a gunman came up from behind and opened fire at close range, footage released by authorities in the Dominican Republic showed.

-The video captured the moments before and after an armed man approached Ortiz in a bar's outdoor seating, raised both of his arms and then squeezed off the near-deadly shots.
+The video captured the moments before and after an armed man approached Ortiz, 43, in a bar's outdoor seating, raised both of his arms and then squeezed off the near-deadly shots.

-Other patrons at Dial Bar and Lounge in Santo Domingo, scattered in panic and the gunman fled into the street, as the player known as "Big Papi" fell to the ground, the security video showed.
+Other patrons at the Dial Bar and Lounge in Santo Domingo scattered in panic and the gunman fled into the street, as the player known as "Big Papi" fell to the ground, the security video showed.

-The Red Sox airlifted Ortiz to Massachusetts General, where he’s now recovering in the hospital's intensive care unit.
+The Red Sox airlifted Ortiz to Massachusetts General Hospital, where he’s now recovering in its intensive care unit.
 Surgeons in the Dominican Republic removed his gallbladder and part of his intestine immediately after the attack.

-Ortiz is now conscious and has been able to walk, according to wife, Tiffany Ortiz.
+Ortiz is now conscious and has been able to walk, according to his wife, Tiffany Ortiz.

 Six men have been arrested so far and police are looking for one more suspect in the brazen attack.

-The suspects were offered almost $8,000 for a coordinated hit on the former Red Sox star, authorities said on Wednesday.
+The suspects were offered almost $8,000 for a coordinated hit on Ortiz, authorities said Wednesday.